 In your pitch, clearly state how you can use your influence to send traffic back to their publication.

-You can share detailed information like exactly how many visitors your blog receives, how large your email list is, and how many followers you have on social media.
+You can share detailed information, such as exactly how many visitors your blog receives, the size of your email list, and the number of followers you have on social media.

 Follow up on Your Email Pitch to the Editor